-In 2010 industry giants Daimler and Renault-Nissan
+In 2010 industry giants Daimler and Renault-Nissan formed an alliance

 that was, among other things, to see the development of the next-generation Smart ForTwo and Renault Twingo shared between the two companies.